nweaver-blockchain/blockchain-names/ens.md

 storage for the master contract for the domain is read from the Ethereum blockchain.
 That contains a pointer to a registrar contract which is responsible for authenticated storage of actual records.
-The data storage associated with the registrar contract is then examined to obtain the desired records of the supported types.
+The data storage associated with the registrar contract and the namehash is then examined to obtain the desired records of the supported types.

-Almost all users however just use one of several RESTful API providers that when queried for a name provide either some or all of the associated records in a JSON reply.
-Their program simply connects to the provider, authenticates with an authentication token, and then conducts the query with the response record returned to the querying program.
+Almost all users however just use one of several third party RESTful API providers.
+Their program simply connects to the provider, authenticates with an authentication token, and then conducts the querys with the response record returned to the querying program in the final form.

 **Ethereum’s Computational Model:** All ENS records are stored and updated using the Ethereum virtual machine (EVM).
 Thus this imposes limits on how ENS can work in practice as all ENS updates involve EVM transactions, so it is critical to discuss how Ethereum works in theory and practice.